 HEPA Filter: What Is It and How Does It Work?

 HEPA filters, alongside ULPA filters, belong to a category of mechanical filters.
 They are specially designed to effectively separate and remove physical particles from a moving stream of gas.
-In a laminar flow hood, they create a sterile and contaminant-free environment.
+In a laminar flow hood, they create a contaminant-free environment.
 The acronym HEPA stands for high efficiency particulate air, and these filters boast an exceptional ability to achieve a high standard of particle filtration.

 Filtering particles through inertial impact